 GeneCards Summary for IL15 Gene

 IL15 (Interleukin 15) is a Protein Coding gene.
 Diseases associated with IL15 include Rheumatoid Arthritis and Celiac Disease.
-Among its related pathways are HTLV-I infection and Immune System.
+Among its related pathways are PEDF Induced Signaling and IL-15 Signaling Pathways and their Primary Biological Effects in Different Immune Cell Types.
 GO annotations related to this gene include cytokine activity and cytokine receptor binding.

 UniProtKB/Swiss-Prot for IL15 Gene

 Cytokine that stimulates the proliferation of T-lymphocytes.
 Stimulation by IL-15 requires interaction of IL-15 with components of IL-2R, including IL-2R beta and probably IL-2R gamma but not IL-2R alpha.